golang/website/_content/doc/tutorial/workspaces.md

    We'll add a new function to uppercase a string to the `golang.org/x/example/stringutil` package.

-   Add a new folder to the `workspace/example/stringutil` directory containing the following contents:
+   Create `uppercase.go` in the `workspace/example/stringutil` directory with the following contents:

    ```
    package stringutil